-Journal Article Access: What’s the Best Model for Your Team?
+Journal Article Access: Which Model Works Best for Your Team?

-Here’s a brief overview of each of the models:
+Here’s a brief overview of each of each model:

 In this model, the library provides no subscriptions for users.
 Instead, users access journal articles directly from individual publishers’ websites.
-They will have to use a credit card to download a copy of the article on their computer.
-In most cases, the article is not shareable with other colleagues per terms of copyright.
+They must use a credit card to download a copy of the article to their computer.
+In most cases, the article is not shareable with other colleagues, per terms of copyright.

 - Library incurs no upfront costs